 National planning policy seeks to minimise the impact on geodiversity - our soils, landforms, rocks, minerals and fossils.
 Wilmcote has much potential for important palaeontological discoveries due to the presence of the late Triassic - early Jurassic geology, in particular the Penarth Group and basal Blue Lias Formation, including the Wilmcote Limestone.

 POLICY WP3 - NON-DESIGNATED HERITAGE ASSETS

-Local non-designated heritage assets identified in the Historic Environment Record should be conserved.
+The following local non-designated heritage assets should be conserved and enhanced: